We assist clients who you owe tax debt to the IRS. There are many options available for resolving tax debt.

 Through innocent spouse relief, the IRS provides relief from additional tax owed if your spouse or former spouse failed to report income, reported income improperly, or claimed improper deductions or credits.

-If paying your existing tax debts will cause significant financial difficulty, the IRS will settle your tax debt through an Offer in Compromise (OICs).
-The IRS wants to get the most it can in a reasonable amount of time, and if that means negotiating the debt they will.
-Many taxpayers will not qualify for OIC if their income is too high or have significant assets available, but we can help you determine whether you qualify and if it is a feasible option for you.
+In some cases, the IRS will settle your tax debt through an Offer in Compromise (OICs).
+Most clients are not good candidates for OIC because their income is too high or they have significant assets available, but we can help you determine if it is an option for you.